jejacks0n/teaspoon/README.md

 rake teabag SUPPRESS_LOG=true FORMATTERS=tap_y | tapout progress
 ```

 **Note:** By default the rake task runs within the development environment, but you can specify the environment using `RAILS_ENV=test rake teabag`.
-This is an asset compilation optimization, and to keep consistent with what you might see in the browser (since that's likely running in development).
+This is to stay consistent with what you might see in the browser (since that's likely running in development).

 ## Writing Specs